gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## isEmpty

-Test whether or not a map is empty
+Test whether or not a `ReadonlyMap` is empty.

 **Signature**